Key Staff

 • These are for staff to recognise positives and issue sanctions outside of lessons.

-Supporting SEND students
+Supporting SEND Students

--All additional SEND support in year 7 is based on information from the transition process from primary schools.
+-All additional SEND support in Year 7 is based on information from the transition process from primary schools.

 -If your child has a diagnosis please could a copy of their diagnosis letter be sent enquiries@coxgreen.com